nhcarrigan/general-documentation/docs/community/melody.md

 On GitHub, Melody handles the automatic invitation flow for new organisation members.

+She also welcomes new contributors, and thanks contributors when a PR is merged.

 ## Discord

 Melody is much more full featured on Discord.
 She has a number of commands that you can use to interact with the community.